What is One Health?

 - Pets and people share many of the same health problems.
 Physicians and veterinarians can collaborate to develop better treatments for both of their patients.

 - Clinical trials in animals are an important stepping stone to translate basic science research into human clinical trials.
 Animals and humans frequently suffer from similar diseases and chronic conditions such as cancer, heart disease, diabetes, and obesity.
 Clinical trials to evaluate innovative new drugs or treatments can benefit both animals and humans.
+Browse clinical trials at Cummings School of Veterinary Medicine.

 - Natural animal models to study human disease and treatment can bridge bench and clinical research, reduce translational failures, and improve scientific discovery and application to benefit human health.
 WGBH reported on these efforts in 2014.